How to hydrate your moss poles without hassle

 Light, frequent watering

-Instead of soaking the pole occasionally, try adding a small amount of water every other day.
+Instead of submerging/soaking the pole occasionally, try adding a small amount of water every other day.
 This prevents the moss from ever fully drying out and avoids the hydrophobic issue altogether.

 Slow and steady with drip caps

 Slow-drip caps are a great option to help you with consistency.
 These attach to the top of your moss pole, just fill them with water and let gravity do the work.
-The water slowly filters down through the moss, ensuring even moisture distribution without overwatering.
+The water slowly filters down through the moss, ensuring even moisture distribution without overwatering (again thanks to the self-regulating nature of Sphagnum).

-This is why a drip cap like the one we sell to pair with our moss poles is handy: it provides an almost self-watering solution as the water drips down into your moss, keeping your pole moist.
+This is why our DripCaps are so handy: they provide an almost self-watering solution as the water drips slowly down into your moss at a rate allowing for easy absorption, keeping your pole moist.

 Use wicking to make your moss pole self-watering